rpm-software-management/dnf5/doc/misc/installroot.7.rst

 ``chroot <root> dnf``, except using ``--installroot`` allows ``DNF5`` to work before the chroot is created.

 `cachedir`, `log` files, `releasever`, and `gpgkey` are taken from or stored in the installroot.
-Gpgkeys are imported into the installroot from a path relative to the host which can be specified in the repository section of configuration files.
+GPG keys are imported into the installroot from a path relative to the host which can be specified in the repository section of configuration files.

-`configuration` file and `reposdir` are searched inside the installroot first.
-If they are not present, they are taken from the host system.
+`configuration` file, `reposdir`, and `vars` are taken from inside the installroot, unless the command-line argument ``--use-host-environment`` is passed, in which case the configuration and environment from the host system will be used.

-Note: When a path is specified within a command line argument (``--config=CONFIG_FILE_PATH`` in case of `configuration` file and ``--setopt=reposdir=REPO_DIR_PATH`` for `reposdir`), then this path is always relative to the host with no exceptions.
+Note: When a path is specified within a command line argument (``--config=CONFIG_FILE_PATH`` in case of `configuration` file, ``--setopt=reposdir=/path/to/repodir`` for `reposdir` or ``--setopt=varsdir=/paths/to/varsdir`` for `vars`), then this path is always relative to the host with no exceptions.

-`vars` are taken from the host system or installroot according to `reposdir`.
-When `reposdir` path is specified within a command line argument, vars are taken from the installroot.
-When `varsdir` paths are specified within the command line argument (``--setopt=varsdir=<reposdir>``) then those path are always relative to the host with no exceptions.

 `pluginpath` and `pluginconfpath` are relative to the host.